Owo: History

 In their oral tradition, Owo traces its origins back to the ancient city of Ile-Ife, the cradle of Yoruba culture.
 Oral tradition also claims that the founders were the sons of the Yoruba deity Odudua, who was the first ruler of Ile-Ife.
 The early art-historical and archaeological records reinforce these strong affiliations with Ife culture.
 Owo was able to maintain virtual independence from the neighboring kingdom of Benin, but was on occasion required to give tribute.
 The transmission of courtly culture flowed in both directions between the Benin and the Owo kingdoms.
 The skill of Owo's ivory carvers was also appreciated at the court of Benin.
 During the seventeenth and eighteenth centuries, Benin's rulers increasingly utilized insignia made from ivory, and imported Owo's art objects and recruited its artisans for their own royal workshops.

-There were other notable artworks that can be evidently supported.
+Several other notable artworks also provided evident support.

 Owo came under British rule in 1893.
 After Nigeria declared independence in 1960, it was part of the Western Region until 1967 when it became part of the Western State.
 Owo and its indigenes played significant roles in the politics of the first Republic in Nigeria.
 In 1976, it became part of the newly created Ondo State.

 In June 2022, at least 50 worshippers were killed in a massacre at St. Francis Catholic Church.

-The Palace of the Olowo of Owo is a cultural landmark in Nigeria, and is amongst the largest palaces in Africa.
+In 2024, a memorial park was built to honour the victims that were killed.
+The memorial park was demolished by Governor Aiyedatiwa due to controversial circumstances around the location of the building being close to the Olowo palace.

 Culture

-Owo has the largest palace (Aghofen) in Africa which was declared a national monument by the federal government.
+Owo has the largest palace (Aghofen) in Africa which was declared a national monument by the federal government, and is also a cultural landmark in Nigeria.
 Built by Olowo Rerengejen in the 14th century, the palace had as many as 100 courtyards (Ugha).
 Each courtyard had a specific function and was dedicated to a particular deity.
 The largest, said to have been twice the size of an American football field, was used for public assemblies and festivals.
 Some courtyards were paved with quartz pebbles or broken pottery.
 Pillars supporting the veranda roofs were carved with statues of the king mounted on a horse or shown with his senior wife.
-The most recent Olowo is Oba Ajibade Gbadegesin Ogunoye III.
+The current Olowo is Ajibade Gbadegesin Ogunoye III.

 Economy

-The present-day city is an agricultural center involved in the growing and trade of yams, cassava, maize, okra, peppers, cocoa, and cotton.

-There are, however, other meaningful commercial activities in the town, including but not limited to: timber and sawmilling, Soya bean processing plants and blockmaking industries.
+Owo is an agricultural center involved in the growing and trade of yams, cassava, maize, okra, peppers, cocoa, and cotton.
+There are, however, other commercial activities in the town including but not limited to timber, sawmilling and soya bean processing plants as well as blockmaking businesses.

-The town is dotted with branches of banks including First Bank Plc, Wema Bank Plc, Polaris Bank Plc, Enterprise Bank Ltd. (formerly Omega Bank Plc), Access Bank Plc etc. The city is now witnessing a dramatic change due to expansion of its road network, particularly dualization of the main road beginning from Emure junction up to Iyere exit.
-A new ultra-modern market is now open in Owo.
+The town is dotted with branches of banks including First Bank Plc, Wema Bank Plc, Polaris Bank Plc, Enterprise Bank Ltd. (formerly Omega Bank Plc), Access Bank Plc etc. The city is witnessing a dramatic change due to expansion of its road network, particularly dualization of the main road beginning from the Emure junction up to Iyere exit.
+A new modern market is now open in Owo.